Ink-Dawn/MagicBench/README.md

 - Difficulty split: `96` beginner, `127` basic, `71` intermediate, `8` advanced
 - Frequent challenge types include `Fast Motion`, `Occlusion`, `Tiny Object`, `Logic Puzzle`, and `Physics Defy`

+## Dataset Files

+The shared archive contains multiple JSON variants.
+The most useful ones are:

+- `magic_bench_dataset_with_timestamps.json`: the original `302`-clip release with `transcript`, `audio_timeline`, `visual_timeline`, and legacy `linguistic_type`
+- `magic_bench_dataset_pro.json`: the expanded JSON file used for later extension experiments
+- `magic_bench_dataset_with_timestamps_full.json`: generated locally after adding timestamps to the newly added clips
+- `magic_bench_dataset_linguistic_balanced.json`: generated locally after assigning `linguistic_type` to the new clips while freezing old labels

+If you only want to evaluate models on the released benchmark, you usually only need:

+- the dataset archive from Baidu Netdisk
+- the JSON file you want to evaluate
+- the extracted frame folders
+- `MagicBench_Supplementary/evaluation_code/run_experiment.py`
+- `MagicBench_Supplementary/evaluation_code/auto_judge.py`

+You do not need to run `merge_transcripts_with_timestamps.py` or `annotate_linguistics.py` unless you are extending MagicBench with new videos.

 ## Key Figures

 ### Performance Across Linguistic Types